-Baseline silvicultural prescriptions must perpetuate existing onsite timber producing species while fully utilizing available growing space and must be relevant to the forest type(s), ecological condition(s), and/or species/product mixture of the project area.
+Baseline silvicultural prescriptions must perpetuate existing onsite timber producing species while fully utilizing available growing space, and must be relevant to the forest type(s), ecological condition(s), and/or species/product mixture of the project area.
 Prescriptions must be substantiated according to the requirements of section 4.1.1.

-All legally binding constraints to forest management (with the exception of easements put in place within 1 year of the project start date) must be considered in baseline modeling.
+All legally binding constraints to forest management (with the exception of easements enacted less than 1 year before or less than 3 years after the project start date) must be considered in baseline modeling.
 These include all existing laws, regulations, legal rulings, deed restrictions, and other relevant regulatory frameworks (such as legally binding terms and conditions associated with the land acquisition, or donor funding restrictions regulating the amount or type(s) of timber harvest that can occur on the property).
 Best management practices to protect water, soil stability, forest productivity, and wildlife, as published or prescribed by applicable federal, state, or local government agencies are also considered legally binding constraints to forest management.
 The resulting harvest schedule is used to establish baseline stocking levels throughout the crediting period.
+If new legal constraints are enacted during a crediting period that legally prohibit the modeled silvicultural practices or harvest removals, the baseline must be evaluated and re-modeled as necessary on a forward-moving basis, respecting these legally binding constraints for the remainder of the crediting period.

-Required inputs for the project NPV calculation include the results of a recent timber inventory of the project lands, prices for wood products of grades that the project would produce, costs of logging, reforestation and related costs, silvicultural treatment costs, and relevant carrying costs.
+Required inputs for the project NPV calculation include the results of a recent forest inventory of the project lands, prices for wood products of grades that the project would produce, costs of logging, reforestation, and related costs, silvicultural treatment costs, and relevant carrying costs.
 Project Proponents shall include roading and harvesting costs as appropriate to the terrain and unit size, and timber included in baseline harvest must be demonstrably accessible and operable.
 Project Proponents must model growth of forest stands over 100 years.
 Project Proponents may use a constrained optimization program that calculates the maximum NPV for the harvesting schedule while meeting any forest practice legal requirements.
-The annual real (without inflation) discount rate for each non-federal timber ownership class given in Table 1 must be applied.
+The annual real (without inflation) discount rate for each nonfederal timber ownership class given in Table 1 must be applied.
 Wood products must be accounted and included in the calculation of ERTs (Equation 24).